-If English is not your first language and your psychology qualifications were not completed in the English language in Australia, Canada South Africa, the United Kingdom, Ireland or the United States of America, please provide a certified copy, or the original, of your International English Language Testing System (IELTS) Academic Module results.
+If English is not your first language and your psychology qualifications were not completed in the English language in Australia, Canada, South Africa, the United Kingdom, Ireland or the United States of America, please provide a certified copy, or the original, of your International English Language Testing System (IELTS) Academic Module results.
 This is the only English test currently approved by the Board.
 The minimum pass mark required is 7.5 overall, with no less than 7.0 on each section.
 Test results must be obtained within two years prior to applying for registration and must be obtained in one sitting.

 Certificate of Registration (Optional)

 A formal Certificate of Registration showing your name, scope of practise, and date of registration can be ordered from the Board.
 These optional Certificates are produced on A4 light card, are personally signed by the Board’s Registrar or Deputy Registrar, and are ready for framing.